-This post outlines research-based information about these health concerns.
-It also discusses how to care for your aluminum cookware to minimize metal leaching, and suggests the best alternatives available should you decide to avoid aluminum cookware altogether.
+We will also discuss how to care for your aluminum cookware to minimize metal leaching, and look at the best alternatives available should you decide to avoid aluminum cookware altogether.

-The use of modern, well-crafted aluminum cookware is “not considered to be harmful” by CDC’s Agency for Toxic Substances and Disease Registry (ATSDR).
+Modern, well-crafted aluminum pans are “not considered to be harmful” by CDC’s Agency for Toxic Substances and Disease Registry (ATSDR).

-However, studies done on subjects using everyday aluminum cookware do suggest that cooking acidic foods in these products raises blood aluminum levels and oxidative stress markers.
+However, studies suggest that cooking acidic foods in aluminum raises blood aluminum levels and oxidative stress markers.
 But long-term effects of aluminum on our bodies are still controversial, and more studies are needed.

 What is Aluminum and How Are We Exposed to It?